 Different Methods of Processing Payments

-There are several different ways to process payments.
+There are several different ways to process payments online.

 A credit card transaction occurs when someone pays for a purchase using their credit or debit card.
 Credit cards are processed through the payment gateway and then routed to your merchant account for settlement.
 This is the most common form of electronic payment for eCommerce businesses.